- Phone number

 Clients I work with

-Adults, Couples, EAP, Families, Older adults, Organisations, Trainee, Young people
+Adults, Couples, Families, Older adults, Organisations, Trainee, Young people

 How I deliver therapy